 - Click the Code Relations Browser icon in the “Retrieved Segments” window.

 Code Relations Browser options

 After opening the Code Relations Browser an options window will appear, which allows you to change display options.
 Often, only the activated documents might be of interest, for example.

 First, you have to decide which codes will be shown as rows:

 Selected codes – Click the button with three dots to open a window where you can select codes to be displayed in the Code Relations Browser.

 Activated codes – Only the activated codes will be shown as rows.

-A similar decision has to be made for the columns in the Code Relations Browser, with the added option of Choose top level code.
-Selecting this option will open another dialog window after pressing OK, allowing you to select as many top level codes as you want.
-The selected top level codes and their subcodes will be shown as columns in the Code Relations Browser.
+A similar decision has to be made for the columns in the Code Relations Browser, with the additionally option of Choose top-level code.
+Selecting this option will open another dialog window after pressing OK, allowing you to select as many top-level codes as you want.
+The selected top-level codes and their subcodes will be shown as columns in the Code Relations Browser.

-Co-occurrence of codes – Only “real” overlaps of codes will be used, which means that a segment has to be coded with both codes and the codes need to overlap.
+Intersection of codes in a segment – Only “real” overlaps of codes will be analyzed, which means that a segment has to be coded with both codes and the codes need to overlap.

-Near (codes) – Alternatively the Code Relations Browser can analyze how many encodings exist in which two codes are present at a defined distance from one another.
-After clicking OK, you can define the desired distance.
+Proximity of codes in same document – Alternatively the Code Relations Browser can analyze how often two codes are present at a defined distance from one another.
+The distance can be set to a specific number of paragraphs (text), rows (tables), or seconds (audio/video).